-The ballot will be available to students via a link on the College's home page between the hours of 8 a.m. and 5 p.m. on Election Day.
-One walk-up electronic voting station will be made available on the College's Carterville campus.
+The ballot will be available to students via a link on the College's home page between 8:30 a.m. and 6:00 p.m. on Election Day.
+In addition, one walk-up electronic voting station will be made available on the College's Carterville campus.
 Candidates must remain at least 50 feet from the voting location.

 An eligible voter shall be any student currently enrolled at John A. Logan College.
-Students will be required to enter his/her student identification number in order to access the ballot, and security measures will be installed to prevent duplicate voting.
+Students will be required to enter his/her student identification number to access the ballot, and security measures will be installed to prevent duplicate voting.

-Election results will be forwarded by the Associate Dean for Student Life to the President's Office.
-The director of student activities will notify the (unofficial) winner of the election results.
+Election results will be forwarded by the Student Liaison to the President's Office.
+The Student Liaison will notify the (unofficial) winner of the election results.

-In the case of a tie among the top vote getters, the Associate Dean for Student Life will draw lots prior to the March Board meeting to determine the candidate to be submitted for approval.
+In the case of a tie among the top vote-getters, the Student Liaison will draw lots before the March Board meeting to determine the candidate to be submitted for approval.